When the Crowd Amplifies the Worst — and When the Metric Doesn't Hold¶

 p is judged independently: an LLM scores each action's constructiveness from its content alone, with no knowledge of who amplified it.
 Acceptance comes from the engagement graph; quality from the content.
 They never see each other, so quality_gap is a real selection measurement, not a tautology.

 Read this section as the hypothesis, not the conclusion.
-The ordering below looked robust across judges in single runs — but the preregistered multi-seed follow-up (Update, 2026-05-18) did not reproduce it.
+The ordering below looked robust across judges in single runs — but the preregistered replication (two attempts; Updates below) found it is not real.
 Kept here because the reasoning that made it tempting, and how it failed, is the point of the post.

 With acceptance defined by amplification, the concentrated libel cascade (a few injector/amplifier agents pumping a false narrative) showed a more negative quality_gap than diffuse red-teaming in single runs.
 And — temptingly — that ordering survived swapping the LLM judge:

 Under both judges, in these single runs: libel < redteam < 0 — robust to a judge swap (grok-4.3 just compresses magnitudes ~50%).
 That judge-robustness is exactly what made it tempting to call a finding.
-It was not one: regenerating the simulation kills it (next section), and the preregistered multi-seed study could not reproduce it (Update).
-What does survive is the weaker, methodological point — aggregate toxicity barely distinguishes these two worlds while a selection metric at least responds to them, which is the argument for developing distributional, selection-aware metrics, not evidence about libel vs. red-team specifically.
+It was not one: regenerating the simulation kills it (next section), and the preregistered replication could not reproduce it (Updates below).
+What does survive is the weaker, methodological point: aggregate toxicity barely distinguishes these two worlds, while a selection metric at least responds to them.
+That is an argument for developing distributional, selection-aware metrics — not evidence about libel vs. red-team specifically.

 Then we ran a fresh red-team simulation (run B) to add a clean third data point.
 Same scenario, same grok-4.3 judge — only the simulation model differed (grok-4.1-fast is deprecated; run B was generated with grok-4.3):